-While Singapore may be the most expensive city to live in, tourists can still indulge themselves with cheap local finds in Chinatown.
-If you are a cultural geek, then you are in for a good time.
-Visitors can preoccupy themselves with endless activities such as immersing oneself in the serenity of temples, honing the art of window shopping and the gormandizing of Singapore’s local delicacies.
-As Chinatown is an area with many side alleys and small streets, walking would be the best form of transportation around the neighborhood.
-Let your senses lead the way – as there is something to see and smell along every street.
-If you are wondering what to see in Chinatown, use this Singapore tour itinerary to help find the best Chinatown attractions (for free!).
+While Singapore may be the most expensive city to live in, tourists can still indulge themselves with cheap local finds in Chinatown Singapore.
+If you are a cultural geek, then you are in for a good time!
+You’d find endless budget activities in Chinatown like immersing yourself in the serenity of temples, honing the art of window shopping and the gormandizing of Singapore’s local delicacies.
+If you’re wondering what other cheap things to do in Chinatown Singapore, here’s a list for you!

 The details of the temple’s history are recorded on stone steles inside the Entrance Hall.
 There is also a plaque inscribed with the words “Bo Jing Nan Ming” (meaning Gentle Waves over the South Seas) presented by Qing Dynasty Emperor Guang Xu in 1907, evidence of the temple’s grand stature.
 Lore has it that the temple used to be graced by the presence of Chinese immigrants giving thanks to Mazu (Goddess of the Seas) for their safe voyage across the sea to Singapore.